Growing Coffee at Home is possible if you are ready to follow all the planting tips shared in this article.

 Coffee plants should not be exposed to the direct sun (especially afternoon) as it prefers diffused sunlight.
 Plants grown in full sun can have leaf burns.

-The coffee tree has deep roots, which penetrates the soil, so the soil must be penetrable, contains high humus content and manure, you can also add bonemeal and dried blood in it.
-Soil type should be slightly acidic with a pH level around 6.
+A coffee tree has deep roots, which penetrates the soil, so the soil must be penetrable, contains high humus content and manure, you can also add bonemeal and dried blood in it.
+Soil type should be slightly acidic with a pH level of around six.

-In the summer and fall plant requires abundant watering as the coffee plant is native to humid rainforests and blooms only when it gets enough water. *High quality pure and soft water should be used to water coffee plant, pouring it from the top of the pot, as the plant loves humid air misting its leaves also help the plant.
+In the summer and fall, it requires abundant watering as the coffee plant is native to humid rainforests and blooms only when it gets enough water. *High quality pure and soft water should be used to water coffee plant, pouring it from the top of the pot, as the plant loves humid air misting its leaves also help the plant.

 The soil in the pot should be moist but not waterlogged.
-If grown in a colder climate, in winter watering should be reduced.
+If grown in a colder climate, reduce watering in winters.

 Coffee Plant Care

-Admix slow-release fertilizer while preparing the soil and after two months of planting apply 100gm. of citrus fertilizer to a young plant.
+Admix slow-release fertilizer while preparing the soil and after two months of planting, apply 100 grams of citrus fertilizer to a young plant.

-From April to the end of August or in growing season the plant needs to be fertilized regularly every month.
+From April to the end of August or in the growing season, the plant needs to be fertilized regularly every month.
 Use a fertilizer that you use for citrus.

-If you are creating a micro-climate or growing coffee indoors, it requires certain humidity level to thrive.
-You can maintain this by placing it on a pebble tray, misting or using a humidifier.
+If you are creating a micro-climate or growing coffee indoors, it requires a certain humidity level to thrive.
+You can maintain this by placing it on a pebble tray and using a humidifier.
 Also, check out our guide to learn how to raise the humidity level for houseplants.

-When your plant reaches up to the height of 2 feet (24″) cut back its growing tip to encourage lateral branching.
-Harsh pruning can be done to coffee plant, as it doesn’t mind heavy pruning.
+When your plant reaches up to the height of 2 feet (24″), cut back its growing tip to encourage lateral branching.
+Harsh pruning can be done to the coffee plant, as it doesn’t mind heavy pruning.
 You don’t need any assistance for this, just pinch and prune off your plant’s new growth to restrict its height.
 Also, remove crossing and diseased branches from time to time.

-As it’s not frost tolerant, freezing temperature is detrimental to plant.
-Coffee tree below 30 F (1 C) temperature dies easily; it is better to keep the plant indoors or in the greenhouse, when the temperature reaches below 41 F (5 C).
-During winter while keeping your pot indoors, place it near a window so that the plant will receive daylight, place it under grow light in the night.
+As it’s not frost-tolerant, freezing temperatures are detrimental to plant.
+Coffee tree below 30 F (1 C) temperature dies easily.
+It is better to keep the plant indoors or in the greenhouse when the temperature reaches below 41 F (5 C).
+During winter, while keeping your pot indoors, place it near a window so that the plant will receive enough daylight.
+You can place it under grow light as well to supplement low light exposure.

-Four or five years after planting your coffee plant will start to fruit.
+Four or five years after planting a coffee tree, it’ll start to fruit.
 Besides ornamental function, it can be used to save its beans for the preparation of an aromatic beverage.
-Whether you’ll get the best quality beans or not what matters is the satisfaction you’ll have from your own homegrown coffee tree.
+Whether you’ll get the best quality beans or not, what matters is the satisfaction you’ll have from your own homegrown coffee tree.